-- a.
-Resources that were identified in the Planned Project APE that are among the classes determined to not warrant further evaluation will be documented as provided in Appendix D. - b.
-For all other resources identified in the Planned Project APE, the Corps shall evaluate the NRHP eligibility in accordance with the criteria set forth in 36 C.F.R. part 60, acknowledging that Federally recognized and Non-Federally recognized Tribes possess special expertise in assessing the eligibility of historic properties that may be important to their communities.
-The Corps shall transmit its determinations of eligibility and supporting documentation to the SHPO and Planned Project Consulting Parties for a 30-day review period.
-The Corps shall also provide a summary of the views and opinions of the SHPO and Planned Project Consulting Parties on the eligibility of any resources within the Planned Project APE that the Corps received. - c.
-Any disagreement with the Corps' eligibility determination shall be resolved pursuant to the process in 36 C.F.R. § 800.4(c)(2). - 2.
-For all properties identified within the Planned Project APE that are determined to be NRHP eligible, the Corps PQS shall assess potential effects of the Planned Project(s) to the historic properties consistent with 36 C.F.R. § 800.4(d) in accordance with the criteria established at 36 C.F.R. § 800.5(a)(1) and (2)(i)-(vii). - a.
-Reliance on Previous Identification Efforts and Determinations of Eligibility.
-If the Corps relies on previous identification efforts and determinations of noneligibility (per Stipulation V.B.), and the Corps makes a finding of no historic properties affected, the determination is documented in the PA annual report, pursuant to Stipulation XVII, and the Corps' Section 106 obligation is fulfilled under this PA with respect to the specific Planned Project(s). - b.
+Tribes possess special expertise in assessing the eligibility of historic properties that may be important to their communities.
+The Corps shall transmit its determinations of eligibility and supporting documentation to the SHPO and Planned Project Consulting Parties for a 30-dayconsultation period and shall seek the SHPO's concurrence.
+As part of the consultation, the Corps shall provide a summary of the views and opinions of the Planned Project Consulting Parties on the eligibility of any resources within the Planned Project APE that the Corps received during earlier consultations.

+- c.
+Should the SHPO object to the Corps' determination of eligibility, the Corps will consult with the SHPO and the Planned Project Consulting Parties to reach resolution.
+If resolution is not achieved, the Corps will proceed in accordance with 36 C.F.R. § 800.4(c)(2). - For all properties identified within the Planned Project APE that are determined to be NRHP eligible, the Corps PQS shall assess potential effects of the Planned Project(s) to the historic properties consistent with 36 C.F.R. § 800.4(d), and if findings of adverse effect are included, in accordance with the criteria established at 36 C.F.R. § 800.5(a)(1) and (2)(i)-(vii). - a.
 No Historic Properties Affected.
 If the Corps determines there are no historic properties in the Planned Project APE or there are historic properties present, but the Planned Project(s) will have no effect upon them, the findings will be submitted to the SHPO and Planned Project Consulting Parties for a thirty (30)-day review.
-If the SHPO or the ACHP have joined the consultation and do not object, the Corps' Section 106 obligation with respect to that Planned Project(s) is fulfilled and the finding is documented in the PA annual report, pursuant to

-Stipulation XVII.
-If SHPO or the ACHP has joined the consultation, and objects with the Corps' finding, the Corps shall follow the procedures in 36 C.F.R. § 800.4(d).
+The Corps may combine determinations of eligibility and findings of no historic properties affected into a single thirty (30) day consultation period.
+If the SHPO or the ACHP does not object, the Corps' Section 106 obligation with respect to that Planned Project(s) is fulfilled and the finding is documented in the PA annual report, pursuant to Stipulation XVII.
+If SHPO, or the ACHP objects with the Corps' finding, the Corps shall follow the procedures in 36 C.F.R. § 800.4(d). - b.
+Historic Properties Affected.
+If the Corps finds that historic properties identified within the Planned Project APE may be affected, the determination of eligibility and effects findings will be submitted to the Planned Project Consulting Parties and SHPO, pursuant to Stipulation V.D. - D. Assessment of Adverse Effects a.
+If the Corps, in consultation with the SHPO, has previously determined that all the historic properties in the Planned Project APE are solely eligible under NRHP Criterion D (as defined in Stipulation VII.E) and such historic properties can be avoided with the standard avoidance measures detailed in Stipulation VI., the Corps will make a determination of no adverse effect with conditions and the conditions are the application of the standard avoidance measures.
+The Corps' Section 106 obligation will be fulfilled under this PA with respect to that Planned Project(s).
+The Corps will notify SHPO and Planned Project Consulting Parties of this determination and shall document these actions in the PA annual report, pursuant to Stipulation XVII.